-Rev. Carolyn Moore, founding pastor of Mosaic United Methodist Church, Evans, Ga. and Asbury Seminary alum, joins me on the Thrive with Asbury Seminary Podcast today.
+Rev. Carolyn Moore, founding pastor of Mosaic Church in Evans, GA and Asbury Seminary alumna, joins me on the Thrive with Asbury Seminary Podcast today.
 In this episode, we talk about the intricacies of faith, calling and how she became secure in her identity in Christ as a woman, pastor and artist.
 Carolyn shares her burning question: How do women plant churches?
 This question led to her dissertation work and healing as she named barriers specific to women in ministry and discovered ways to overcome these obstacles to fulfill God’s call on her life.

-Rev. Carolyn Moore, Church Planter and Lead Pastor of Mosaic United Methodist Church, Evans, Ga.
+Rev. Carolyn Moore, Church Planter and Lead Pastor of Mosaic Church, Evans, Ga.

 Carolyn is the founding pastor of Mosaic and has been serving this ministry since 2003.
 She is absolutely in love with the people of Mosaic (and she’s pretty sure they like her, too).
 The challenge of building an authentic missional community is the thing that gets Carolyn up every day.